Urge the President: Preserve Plum Island!

 - Habitat for 228 bird species—nearly one out of four bird species found in North America!

-- Significant ecological communities, including sea turtles, marine eelgrass beds, and rich fish populations
+- Significant ecological communities, including marine rocky intertidal shores, marine eelgrass beds, and maritime bluffs

 - Fort Terry, a National Register Historic Site, in use from 1897 until after World War II

 - Plum Island Lighthouse, a National Register Historic Site

-- Internationally renowned Plum Island Animal Disease Center
+- Internationally renowned Plum Island Animal Disease Center, soon to be decommissioned

 Save the Sound leads the way

 We are fighting to make sure Plum Island remains a sanctuary for wildlife and becomes a place where people can enjoy fishing its waters and walking its beaches.

 Save the Sound coordinates the campaign to save Plum Island, a multi-year, multi-state effort that includes:

 - Coordinating Envision Plum Island, a planning process that included the coalition and 160 stakeholders from diverse fields to develop a vision and plan for the island’s future with broad local and regional consensus.
 View the report here.
 To learn more, visit: www.preserveplumisland.org/envision-report.

 - Suing two federal agencies for their faulty environmental impact statement.
 Read about the lawsuit.

-- Coordinating the Preserve Plum Island Coalition, made up of nearly 100 organizations!
-Learn more and join the coalition at preserveplumisland.org or contact Louise (NY) today.
+- Coordinating the Preserve Plum Island Coalition, made up of 120 organizations!
+Learn more and join the coalition at preserveplumisland.org or contact Louise Harrison today.

 - Supporting New York’s 2016 Open Space Conservation Plan.
 It says New York could acquire 600–700 acres of open space on Plum Island for “wildlife habitat, shoreline preservation and protection of significant cultural resources,” if the U.S. Fish and Wildlife Service does not create a wildlife refuge there.

 - Urging New York to use all its power under its Long Island Sound Coastal Management Program to block the sale of Plum Island to a private entity, and to support permanent conservation.

 Support Save the Sound in protecting Plum Island—the home of endangered, threatened, rare, and globally significant animals and plants.
 Join us today.